The-OpenROAD-Project/OpenROAD/README.md

   * tcl 8.6
   * zlib
   * eigen
+  * lemon
   * CImg (optional for replace)
   * spdlog (optional for OpenPhySyn)

+See `Dockerfile` for an example of how to install these packages.

 ```
 git clone --recursive https://github.com/The-OpenROAD-Project/OpenROAD.git